Kim Ki-duk: Assault allegations

 In August 2017, an actress referred to as "Actress "A" by prosecutors filed a complaint against Kim Ki-duk through Seoul Central District Prosecutor's Office.
 In the complaint the actress accused Kim of slapping her face and forcing her to do an unscripted sex scene on the set of his film Moebius.
 In December 2017, the Seoul Central District Prosecutor's Office fined Kim Ki-duk for $4,450 (KRW 5 million) for physical assault but didn't charge him otherwise citing lack of physical evidence.

-On March 6, 2018, the South Korean TV channel MBC's investigative report show PD Notebook aired an episode titled "Movie director Kim Ki-duk, Master's Naked Face" with more accusations from Actress A and two others (Actress B and C as they mentioned in the show).
-The actresses accused Kim and his frequent collaborator, actor Cho Jae-hyun of verbal and physical sexual harassment and rape.
+On 6 March 2018, the South Korean TV channel MBC's investigative report series PD Notebook aired an episode titled "Movie director Kim Ki-duk, Master's Naked Face" with more accusations from Actress A and two others (Actress B and Actress C, as they are called in the episode).
+The actresses accused Kim and his frequent collaborator actor Cho Jae-hyun of verbal and physical sexual harassment and rape.

 In response, Kim filed false accusation and defamation suits against the accusers and PD Notebook.

-After that, on August 7, 2018, MBC aired a second episode of the PD Notebook show "Master's Naked Face.
-Aftermath" with more accusations from other actresses and staff members against Kim and Cho.
-In that episode journalists interviewed a Seoul Metropolitan Police Agency's Special Investigation Unit on Sexual Violence official about the cases.
-The official explained that the police approached the survivors and established the facts behind accusations but could not indict actor Cho and director Kim because of expired statute of limitation.
+After that, on 7 August 2018, MBC aired a second episode of the PD Notebook series focused on Kim, titled "Master's Naked Face.
+Aftermath", with more accusations from other actresses and staff members against Kim and Cho.
+In that episode, journalists interviewed a Seoul Metropolitan Police Agency's Special Investigation Unit on Sexual Violence official about the cases.
+The official explained that the police approached the survivors and established the facts behind accusations but could not indict actor Cho and director Kim because of the expired statute of limitations.

 In January 2019, Seoul Central District Prosecutor's Office decided to drop the criminal lawsuits filed by Kim Ki-duk against actresses and PD Notebook because "there was neither proof that actress' initial accusation was false, nor was there evidence that the news show had been programmed with the purpose of defamation".

-In March 2019 Kim Ki-duk filed another lawsuit in civil court against Actress A and PD Notebook seeking $885,740 (KRW 1 billion) in damages.
-The lawsuit was ruled by court in defendants' favor on October 28, 2020.
+In March 2019, Kim Ki-duk filed another lawsuit in civil court against Actress A and PD Notebook seeking $885,740 (KRW 1 billion) in damages.
+The lawsuit was ruled by court in the defendants' favor on 28 October 2020.
 The court also ordered Kim to pay legal fees for the defendants.